Flights in Dreams and Reality: Plot

-On the eve of his fortieth birthday, Sergey Makarov (Oleg Yankovsky) is summing up his life.
+On the eve of his fortieth birthday, Sergei Makarov (Oleg Yankovsky) is summing up his life.
 But nothing brings satisfaction to him, neither wife, mistress, work, or friends.

 At forty a person achieves many things, but previous ideals often lose their value.
-Sergey becomes completely confused, he is not bound to his wife with anything other than obligations, and he develops affection for a young girl named Alisa (Elena Kostina).
-Sergey is loved by a beautiful woman Larisa (Lyudmila Gurchenko), working with him at the drawing board, but he ignores her crush towards him.
+Sergei becomes completely confused, he is not bound to his wife with anything other than obligations, and he develops affection for a young girl named Alisa (Elena Kostina).
+Sergei is loved by a beautiful woman Larisa (Lyudmila Gurchenko), working with him at the drawing board, but he ignores her crush towards him.
 However, he uses her car, knowing that she is always willing to bail him out.
 Sergei's supervisor, Nikolai Pavlovich (Oleg Tabakov) loves her but without reciprocation.
-Alice has one boyfriend, a young guy (Oleg Menshikov), slickly wooing her.
+Alice has a boyfriend, a young guy (Oleg Menshikov), slickly wooing her.
 He easily wins against Sergei in arm wrestling, to which Sergei responds with shouting "cock-a-doodle-doo" under the table at his birthday party, to which all colleagues and his young sweetheart are invited.

 The main character of the film begins to experience a middle-age crisis; it seems that a big part of everything he wanted, is in fact, nothing more than empty vanity.
 Constant feeling of discomfort and dissatisfaction makes the hero rush between the people and do strange things in the hope that there will be a change in his life, that something will happen what was previously unavailable.

 "Oh, Sergei, Sergei, how jealous I was of you in college, ... but now, I regret it, everything about your life is topsy-turvy, – says Sergei's boss, Nicholai Pavlovich in a conversation in the kitchen, thus explaining Sergei's strange behavior which is evident to everyone. – Well, you are sick Sergei, do you not comprehend this?"